Salad109/url-shortener/README.md

 ## The ID scrambling

-Instead of using randomized strings, which is inefficient, or directly exposing sequential database IDs (1, 2, 3...), the app scrambles them using reversible modulo arithmetic:
+Instead of using randomized strings, which is a wasteful use of the 5-character space, or directly exposing sequential database IDs (1, 2, 3...), the app scrambles them using reversible modulo arithmetic:

 ```
 Auto-generated ID: 1